 But there is a notable exception, according to section 3.2.2 (Serializing Operations) of Intel’s Pentium Processor Family Developer’s Manual, Volume 1: Whenever an instruction is executed to enable/disable paging (that is, change the PG bit of CR0), this instruction must be followed with a jump.
 The instruction at the target of the branch is fetched with the new value of PG (i.e., paging enabled/disabled), however, the jump instruction itself is fetched with the previous value of PG.
 Intel386, Intel486 and Pentium processors have slightly different requirements to enable and disable paging.
 In all other respects, an MOV to CR0 that changes PG is serializing.
 Any MOV to CR0 that does not change PG is completely serializing.

 In other words, the Pentium architecture implemented a small hack designed to work with page switching code written for previous x86 generations.
-If any only if a MOV to CR0 changes paging, the jump instruction expected to follow it is fetched with the previous setting of the CR0.PG bit.
+If and only if a MOV to CR0 changes paging, the jump instruction expected to follow it is fetched with the previous setting of the CR0.PG bit.
 That effectively emulates the 386 behavior.
 The Pentium manual claims that page enabling/disabling code must be identity mapped, but the special prefetch semantics for the jump immediately following a CR0 change obviate that.

 The 1995 manual for the Pentium Pro, Volume 3, section 7.3 (Serializing Instructions) changed the wording somewhat: When an instruction is executed that enables or disables paging (that is, changes the PG flag in control register CR0), the instruction should be followed by a jump instruction.
 The target instruction of the jump instruction is fetched with the new setting of the PG flag (that is, paging is enabled or disabled), but the jump instruction itself is fetched with the previous setting.
 The Pentium Pro processor does not require the jump operation following the move to register CR0 (because any use of the MOV instruction in the Pentium Pro processor to write to CR0 is completely serializing).
 However, to maintain backwards and forward compatibility with code written to run on other Intel architecture processors, it is recommended that the jump operation be performed.